sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 ###### *Table 2: Basic arithmetic operators*

-Additionally, Elixir also has special methods for special data types such as `lists`:
+Additionally, Elixir also has special methods for data types such as `lists`:

 | Operator | Description                |
 | -------- | -------------------------- |